MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     After the quantity has been converted, the converted value will be multiplied against the Factor quantity and stored in the output variable.
 The output variable is only accessible within the calculation model, available for use by actions further down the chain.
 The estimated value will not be stored in a table.

 1. Populate the Estimation factor action with the following data:

     -   **Category name**: Estimate kWh/100 Mile
     -   **Estimation value**: Quantity
     -   **Unit**: Quantity unit
     -   **Estimation factor library**: Electric Vehicle Estimation Library
     -   **Estimation factor**: Fabrikam Electric Truck - EPA Estimate
     -   **Output variable name**: kWhQuantity

 1. The fields and their values are **explained** below:

-    -  (1) The **Category name** is used for identifying the action in the calculation model.
+    1. The **Category name** is used for identifying the action in the calculation model.
-    -  (2) The **Estimation value** is used to identify which field from the activity data type should be used to retrieve the value used in the estimation calculation.
+    1. The **Estimation value** is used to identify which field from the activity data type should be used to retrieve the value used in the estimation calculation.

         >[!NOTE] **Note**: This value can also be determined by a Power Fx expression if a more complex value is needed instead of a specific field.

-    -  (1) The **Unit** is used to identify the field from the activity data type should be used to retrieve the unit type of the value.
+    1. The **Unit** is used to identify the field from the activity data type should be used to retrieve the unit type of the value.
 Alternatively, a unit can be specified to always be used in the action, regardless of which unit is specified on the activity date type.
-    -  (2) The **Estimation factor library** is used to identify which factor library will be used to identify the estimation factor.
+    1. The **Estimation factor library** is used to identify which factor library will be used to identify the estimation factor.
-    -  (3) The **Estimation factor** is used to identify which estimation factor or factor mapping will be used calculate the estimation.
+    1. The **Estimation factor** is used to identify which estimation factor or factor mapping will be used calculate the estimation.
 In this scenario only one estimation factor has been created so, it does not make sense to select a factor mapping currently.
-    -  (4) The **Output variable name** is used to name the output of the estimation factor calculation for use in actions further down the chain
+    1. The **Output variable name** is used to name the output of the estimation factor calculation for use in actions further down the chain
-    -  (5) Click “**Save**” to save the record.
+    1. Select “**Save**” to save the record.

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab03/L03_image043.png)

-1. Click the **+** to add a new action to the calculation model
+1. Select the **+** to add a new action to the calculation model

     ![Graphical user interface, application Description automatically generated](./Images/Lab03/L03_image044.png)

-1. Click “**Report**” on the list of Available actions
+1. Select “**Report**” on the list of Available actions

     ![Graphical user interface, application, website Description automatically generated](./Images/Lab03/L03_image045.png)